Thursday, January 10, 2019

 Answer A democratic country need a Constitution because

-5) It lays down rules that guard against the misuse of power by any politician leader.
+5. It lays down rules that guard against the misuse of power by any political leader.

 Q2.
 Look at the wordings of the two documents given below.
 The first portion(a) is from the 1990 Nepal Constitution.
 The second is from the more recent interim Constitution of Nepal.